PEZ/backseat-driver/README.md

     {
         "key": "ctrl+alt+a ctrl+alt+a",
         "command": "joyride.runCode",
-        "args": "(backseat-driver.ui/show-channel!)",
+        "args": "(backseat.ui/show-channel!)",
     },
 ```

 NB: Since it's Joyride you can script yourself a menu or a statusbar button for things like this too.

-## Happy Backseat Driver assisted coding!
+## Happy Backseat assisted coding!

 Issues welcome.

 Since this is a Joyride script, it is meant that you adapt it to your needs.
-But if you add things that you think are generally useful, please don't hesitate to tell me about it in an issue, and we can discuss about if it should be a pull request.
+If you add things that you think are generally useful, please don't hesitate to tell me about it in an issue, and we can discuss about if it should be a pull request on this repo.

 See typos?
 Please PR.